so61pi/examples/queue-amqp/readme.rst

 Headers
 -------

-    1. A message queue is bound to the exchange with a table of arguments containing the headers to bematched for that binding and optionally the values they should hold.
+    1. A message queue is bound to the exchange with a table of arguments containing the headers to be matched for that binding and optionally the values they should hold.
 The routing key is not used.
     2. A publisher sends a message to the exchange where the ``'headers'`` property contains a table ofnames and values.
-    3. The message is passed to the queue if the headers property matches the arguments with which thequeue was bound.
+    3. The message is passed to the queue if the headers property matches the arguments with which the queue was bound.

-    The matching algorithm is controlled by a special bind argument passed as a name value pair in thearguments table.
+    The matching algorithm is controlled by a special bind argument passed as a name value pair in the arguments table.
 The name of this argument is ``'x-match'``.
-It can take one of two values, dictating how therest of the name value pairs in the table are treated during matching:
+It can take one of two values, dictating how the rest of the name value pairs in the table are treated during matching:

     - ``'all'`` implies that all the other pairs must match the headers property of a message for that message to berouted (i.e. and AND match)
     - ``'any'`` implies that the message should be routed if any of the fields in the headers property match one ofthe fields in the arguments table (i.e. an OR match)